-You’ll likely find the perfect place among 1,100 ski resorts in the Alps.
-So many alpine resorts are close “neighbors” they form huge, interconnected ski fields (trails, lifts, and shuttles) so your variety can be endless and you’ll never ski the whole resort on this holiday.
-If it’s a low-snow season (it happens, the Alps are indeed lower in altitude than the Rockies) you can rely on fun skiing on high altitude glaciers and at snow-sure resorts.
-And, by the way, apres-ski was invented here.
+You’ll likely find the perfect place among 1,100 ski resorts in the Alps for an epic Europe ski vacation.
+So many European alpine ski resorts are close “neighbors,” forming huge, interconnected ski fields—connected by trails, lifts, and shuttles—so your variety can be endless.
+If it’s a low-snow season you can rely on fun skiing on high altitude glaciers and at snow-sure resorts.
+And if that’s not enough, well après-ski was invented in Europe after all.

-Skiing in France usually means two things: skiing at a very high altitude and in huge resorts.
-France is famous for its cosmopolitan ski resorts.
-Most of them, like La Plagne for instance, were built from scratch in the 1950s and 1960s, in places where there used to be nothing but the Alps.
-As a result, many of the resorts are located higher than in any other European country (like Val Thorens at 2300 meters (7,500 feet) above sea level, or Tignes at 2100 meters — 6900 feet), which means that excellent snow conditions are guaranteed up to half a year.
+Skiing in France usually means two things: Skiing at a very high altitude and skiing at huge, often cosmopolitan, ski resorts.
+Most of France’s ski resorts, like La Plagne for instance, were built from scratch in the 1950s and 1960s, in places where there’d been nothing but the Alps.
+As a result, many of the French ski resorts are located higher than any other European country (like Val Thorens at 2,300 meters/7,500 feet above sea level, or Tignes at 2,100 meters/6,900 feet).
+This means that excellent snow conditions are guaranteed for up to half the year.

 Val Thorens, France

 Among the many enormous French ski areas, the Three Valleys and Portes du Soleil are the biggest.
 The Portes du Soleil spans 650 kilometers of slopes that are dispersed into 12 individual resorts in France and Switzerland.
 The Three Valleys is the world’s biggest interconnected ski resort, covering 600 kilometers of slopes.
 If you want to go off-piste, Tignes, Les Deux Alpes, and Val d’Isère are a good choice.